-- 1. All complaints will be subject to an initial administrative review by the staff of the SOMB.
+- All complaints will be subject to an initial administrative review by the staff of the SOMB.
 This review will determine if the complaint process has been followed using the proper forms available on the SOMB website.
 Insufficient or improper filings may not be accepted for review and the SOMB staff will provide written notice of the deficiencies to the complainant. - 2.
-SOMB staff will forward complaints to the ARC for review and will notify the complainant in writing of the receipt of the complaint. - A. If the complaint fails to allege a Standards violation sufficiently, the ARC will notify the complainant in writing. - B. Determinations under section 2.a. above are final and not subject to appeal. - 3.
-If a complaint sufficiently alleges a Standards violation, ARC's review of the complaint (a process separate from any review contemplated or completed by DORA) may take any of the following actions (please note that these actions may be independent from any action taken by DORA and may or may not be the same as DORA's results): - A. Determine complaint unfounded, and notify complainant and identified provider in writing.

-OUTCOME: No formal actions will appear on file for this identified provider regarding this complaint.

-- B. Request clarifying information from the complainant and/or the identified provider. - C. Contact the identified provider and complainant to determine if the complaint can be resolved informally through mutual agreement between the identified provider and complainant.
-If mutual agreement can be reached, the complaint will be determined to be unfounded.
-The complainant will be notified in writing of the mutual agreement and that the complaint will be unfounded.
-As an unfounded complaint, the results of the mutual agreement will remain confidential and neither party shall disclose the results of the mutual agreement or that a mutual agreement has been reached.
+SOMB staff will forward complaints to the ARC for review and will notify the complainant in writing of the receipt of the complaint. - a.
+If the complaint fails to allege a Standards violation sufficiently, the ARC will notify the complainant in writing. - b.
+Determinations under section 2.a. above are final and not subject to appeal. - 3.
+If a complaint sufficiently alleges a Standards violation, ARC's review of the complaint (a process separate from any review contemplated or completed by DORA) may take any of the following actions (please note that these actions may be independent from any action taken by DORA and may or may not be the same as DORA's results): - a.
+Determine complaint unfounded, and notify complainant and identified provider in writing. - OUTCOME: No formal actions will appear on file for this identified provider regarding this complaint. - b.
+Request clarifying information from the complainant and/or the identified provider. - c.
+Contact the identified provider and complainant to determine if the complaint can be resolved informally through mutual agreement between the identified provider and complainant.
+Complaints and corrective actions that may be suitable for an offer to the complainant and provider for a mutual agreement may include but are not limited to required release of treatment records with a suitable release, a continuing education class, seeking consultation or supervision, or voluntary relinquishment of provider status, among other.
+Decisions related to use of mutual agreement will be made on a case-by-case basis.
+If mutual agreement can be reached as agreed upon by the complainant and provider, the complaint will be determined to be unfounded.
+The complainant will be notified in writing of the mutual agreement and the complaint will be unfounded.
+The information that a mutual agreement or the letter containing the terms of the mutual agreement will be available upon request.
 All inquiries to the SOMB regarding the identified provider will be responded to by disclosing only that the identified provider does not have any founded complaints against him/her (unless there was a prior founded complaint).

-OUTCOME: No formal actions will appear on file for this identified provider regarding this complaint.
+OUTCOME: No founded complaint will appear on file for this identified provider regarding this complaint.